-Anthurium crassinervium (syn.
-Anthurium ellipticum) is part of the Araceae family and its native range is Colombia to Venezuela and Curaçao.
+Anthurium crassinervium var. crassinervium (trade name 'Jungle Bush') is part of the Araceae family and its native range is Colombia to Venezuela and Curaçao.
 It grows as an epiphyte or lithophyte and is often referred to as a birds nest Anthurium, it grows in an inverted cone shape with large leaves.
-'Jungle King' is a cultivar.

 Genus name is derived from the Greek ‘anthos’ for flower and ‘oura’ meaning tail; 'flower-tail', which possibly refers to the tail-like spadix.
 The specific epithet comes from the Latin ‘crassi’ meaning thick and ‘nervi’ meaning nerve.

 Pot: ø 12cm.

 Height: Approximately 30cm from base of pot.